dstarr/mtm_site/README.md

-# Mastering the Azure Marketplace
+# Mastering the Marketplace

-The public website
+The public website for Managing the Marketplace content library.

 This application requires setting [these environmental variables](./ENV-VARS.md).